<Home/Articles/A guide to visiting indigenous communities

 Taking photos of people shouldn’t feel voyeuristic, or like you’re objectifying or ‘othering’ them.
 It goes without saying, but treat indigenous people as you would any stranger you’re meeting for the first time.
 Everyone deserves the respect of permission before being photographed – so be sure to always ask first.

-Where can you visit indigenous communities in an ethical way?
+Visiting indigenous communities in an ethical way:

 You’ll find indigenous people living in almost every destination across the world, and lots of ways to visit them that benefit the local communities.
 Here are just some of the experiences that we promote alongside our local travel experts.